dmlc/minpy/docs/get-started/install.rst

 Setup Python and its environment
 --------------------------------

 Refer to MXNet installation document for `Python package installation. <http://mxnet.readthedocs.io/en/latest/how_to/build.html>`_.
-One of the most common mistake is forget to set the environment variable.
+One of the most common problem a beginner runs into is not setting the environment variable to tell Python where to find the library.
 Suppose you have installed ``mxnet`` under your home directory and is running bash shell.
-Put the following line in your `~/.bashrc` (or `~/.bash_profile`)
+Put the following line in your ``~/.bashrc`` (or ``~/.bash_profile``)

 ::